 - the direct or indirect acquisition of shares in a company to reach an ownership interest of more than 25% or 50%,

-- equality of at least half of the members of the Board or the supervisory boards,
+- the effecting of equality of at least half of the members of the Board or the supervisory boards of two or more companies,

 - the creation of a joint venture performing on a lasting basis all the functions of an autonomous economic entity.